xihongzhuang/PasswordAsAService/README.md

     install latest node.js before proceed
     this project was tested orginally on Ubuntu 18.04, but should work on other platform with minor changes.

-For testing purpose, here we use curl with basic Authentication hardcode with username : admin, password: admin123 HTTP header :
+For testing purpose, here we use curl with basic Authentication hardcoded with username : admin, password: admin123 HTTP header :
 Authorization: Basic YWRtaW46YWRtaW4xMjM=
 in production code, we should link this authentication process to a real backend user database or LDAP